input-output-hk/engineering/blog/2023-01-24-javascript-browser-tutorial.md

 We saw in the previous example that GHC's JavaScript backend allows us to write Haskell and run the output JavaScript with NodeJS.
-This produces a portable executable, but otherwise doesn't enable anything we couldn't do before; GHC can already compile Haskell to run on most platforms!
+This produces a portable executable but otherwise doesn't enable anything we couldn't do before; GHC can already compile Haskell to run on most platforms!
 So let's do something novel, and run Haskell in the browser.